AvishaKulkarni/TipCalculator/README.md

 ***

-_So basically it is a combination of HTML CSS and JavaScript programming giving a simple responsive Tip Calcultor fixed on 10% tip on the service provided.Will give the feedback provided and tip contribution as its output.Will come up with some more intresting projects._
+_So basically it is a combination of HTML CSS and JavaScript programming giving a simple responsive Tip Calcultor fixed on 10% tip and 5% on the service provided.Will give the feedback provided and tip contribution as its output.Will come up with some more intresting projects._
 ***